-A particular Lecture Topic will be considered on a module start date.
+On a module start date, a particular Lecture Topic will be under consideration.
 Your assignment is to use the resources provided to you to begin mastering that topic in preparation for an exam on that topic.
-As mentioned above, read the Learning Guide on Blackboard for particular guidance on approaching the material.
-The Lecture Outline will provide structure and organization for the lecture content, and it Summer 2024, Session I - Noel Ways Bio 121 BIA 9 | Page provides room to take notes.
+As mentioned above, read the Learning Guide found on Blackboard for particular guidance on how to approach the material.
+The Lecture Outline will provide structure and organization for the lecture content, and it provides room to take notes.
 Supplemental handouts will reinforce and expand on anatomical and physiological topics of particular importance or complexity.
 And in the lecture videos, I will walk you through all (with a few exceptions) the material.